A blogpost by Emma Holliday, student on MSc HCI 2019-2021

 Chatbots, especially those designed for social and mental health support (social chatbots, or emotionally aware chatbots), can help meet these demands.
 As artificial agents, chatbots interact with users through natural language dialogue (text, speech, or both).
 Social chatbots, such as Replika, Woebot, and Mitusuku, imitate conversations with friends, partners, therapists, or family members to be humanlike, with the potential to perceive, integrate, understand, and express emotions.

 Other online channels (e.g., Instagram, Facebook, online groups, and health forums, etc.) can also provide social support to young people, however they carry certain limitations such as the risk of receiving inaccurate guidance or the possibility of not receiving help from others despite reaching out.

 The researchers conducted in-depth interviews with sixteen young people aging from 16-25 years old.
-They found that after using Woebot for two weeks, most participants reported that the chatbot provided appraisal support and informational support; around half of them received emotional support; and a quarter received perceived instrumental support.
+They found that after using Woebot for two weeks, most participants reported that the chatbot provided appraisal support and informational support; around half of them received emotional support; and some received perceived instrumental support.

 - Appraisal support: Support offered in the form of feedback, social comparison, and affirmation.

 - Emotional support: Expressions of empathy, love, trust, and caring.